-The building where the apartments are located and a shop at ground level, is a typical bourgeois building of Porto, situated in the heart of the historical centre of the city, classified as a Unesco World Heritage Site.
-It is located in a part of the city formerly inhabited by Jews (Judiaria / Olival Doors), and has entrance through Rua de Belomonte and, at the level of the third floor, the Stairs of Victory, former Stairs of Esnoga or Synagogue.
+The building where the apartments and a store on the first floor are located is a typical bourgeois building from Porto, located in the historic center of the city, classified as Universal Heritage by UNESCO.
+It is located in a part of the city formerly inhabited by Jews (Judiaria/portas do Olival), and has an entrance from Rua de Belomonte and, at the third floor level, by the Escadas da Vitória, formerly Escadas da Esnoga or Synagoga.

 Construction began in the 16th century, but was altered and expanded in the 19th century, clearly from this time the central spiral staircase, and the lantern that brings light to the entire building through the top floor.

 It is also worth mentioning a fantastic hall that provides aeration and entrance of light to the apartments on the first and second floors.